joe-claire/dig333finalproject/README.md

 ## Documentation:
-[Link to sample audio](https://www.youtube.com/watch?v=KKD7A6xHxi8)
+[Link to sample audio](https://www.youtube.com/watch?v=KKD7A6xHxi8) Because I recorded this sample audio from a speaker with a microphone, you can't hear the stereo as well as if you had headphones on.
+Still, you can get a sense of how familiar yet jarring this auditory experience is.

 ## Credits:
 This project was primarily inspired by an exhibit I had the joy of experiencing at the Renwick Galley, titled *Indigo Views* by Rowland Ricketts.
+This piece uses light sensors to manipulate audio in real time.
+My initial plan was to incorporate light sensors to control the radio stream audio EQ, but this idea eventually morphed into EQ being changed at random.